 I won’t be following that up by recommending revolutionary ideas to completely change how you work; this would just result in massive resistance.
 Instead, I’m planning to show how you can make incremental changes to the way you work which will help you move towards a culture of continual improvement and learning.
 The session should leave the audience with some useful ideas that they can apply within their own organizations.

-If you’re lucky enough to be coming to the Estonia itSMF conference on Thursday 8th December then you will get an opportunity to hear my presentation.
+If you’re lucky enough to be coming to the Estonia itSMF conference on Thursday 8th December then you will get an opportunity to hear my presentation on ITIL Practitioner.
 If you haven’t yet booked your place, there’s still time.
 It’s one of the best value conferences in Europe, and I do hope to see you there.

 If you can’t make it, please follow the Twitter stream #itSMFEst which is an alternative way of getting my, and other presenter’s, content.